-- We learned about the Company's credit risk management procedures, including the evaluation of credit quality. - 2.
+- including the assessment and management of sales customers' credit limits, and the expected credit loss assessment procedures. - 2.
 We learned about the reasons for the failure to collect payment or reviewed the collection status after the balance sheet date for major accounts receivable not collected during the normal credit period.